EvanRespaut/Equate/Readme.md

 For example, to convert 1/4 cups into tablespoons, type 1÷4, press cup, and then press tbsp.
 That's it.

-To find out how many of one unit is in another, only two button presses are needed.
-For example, to find the number of Bitcoins in a Dollar, simply click BTC and then USD.
+To find the number of Bitcoins in a Dollar, simply move to the currency tab, click BTC, and then USD.
+Currency conversions use rates that are updated every 20 mins.

 <a href="http://imgur.com/xXvL0Fx"><img src="http://i.imgur.com/xXvL0Fx.gif" title="source: imgur.com" /></a>

 ## Features

 - Clean and fast unit conversions
-- More than 10 different unit types, including real time currency
+- 15 different unit types, including real time currency and precious metals
 - Over 130 units to convert between
+- Instant result preview
 - Customizable unit buttons
 - Semi-scientific calculator
 - Order of operations